 Nursing school may be behind you, but what if you still have to pass the PNP Acute Care Exam?
 No worries!
 We have a strategy to help you succeed.

-Here’s an encouraging statistic: According to the Pediatric Nursing Certification Board (PNCB), 74% of test takers in 2016 passed the exam on the first try.
+Here’s an encouraging statistic: According to the Pediatric Nursing Certification Board (PNCB), 74% of test takers in 2016 passed the Acute Care Certification exam on the first try.
 You can too!
 With thorough preparation, effective studying, and practice, we know you’ll accomplish your goal and receive your Pediatric Nurse Practitioner Acute Care Certification (PNP-AC).

 Insider’s Tips on The Pediatric Acute Care Certification Exam